 The Benefits of Employee Turnover

-While there are many factors influencing both turnover and attrition and while there are many negatives associated with losing staff, some employee turnover can be good.
+In most businesses, there are many factors influencing both turnover and attrition and while there are many negatives associated with losing staff, some employee turnover can be good.
 Here are some benefits of having a healthy attrition rate:

 Injection of new talent